The Spotted Deer: Kelle

 In a Turkish tale collected from an informant from Çankiri with the title Kelle, and couple have three daughters who each do their chores.
 The youngest daughter goes to sweep the garden and finds a single coin, which she pockets.
 The next day, and in the following days, she keeps finding a single golden coin, until they stop appearing.
 Later, she is walking on the road, when she hears a clicking sound near her, but cannot find anything that produces such noise.
 Later, she goes to take some food to her father and finds a skull ("guru gafa", in the original) on the road.
 She then goes to sweep the garden again and finds more money this time, eight or ten coins she gives to her mother.
 Soon enough, the skull appears again next to the girl and turns into a handsome youth in a puff of smoke.
 The youth explains he is neither dev nor jinn, but a simple human like her, cursed into that form he must stay under for another forty days until he marries and his wife keeps his secret.
 As time passes, the girl and the youth inside the skull spend time together and she decides to marry him.
 Being the most beautiful of her sisters, the elder two begin to envy and mock their cadette for marrying a strange husband.
 There is only the skull-shaped creature home, and they mock the girl for it.
 As the end of the curse is approaching, the youth warns his wife to keep his identity a secret until then.
-However, she cannot endure her sisters' mockery again and reveals the skull's secret, prompting his disapperance.
+However, she cannot endure her sisters' mockery again and reveals the skull's secret, prompting his disappearance.